Analysis/statistical function for count and percentage in core columns and (optional) relative risk columns

 It is recommended not to utilize this argument for other purposes.

-argument to control the row labels of the incoming analysis variable.- new_levels
+An another approach could be to utilize thelabel_mapargument to control the row labels of the incoming analysis variable.- new_levels

 (list(2) or NULL)